 1911 was a "rebuilding" year, although it is doubtful anyone associated with the program would have wanted to call it that.
 The Varsity boat had seven new members, a new captain, and a new coxswain.

-May 25th, 1911, was the day of the coast championship on Lake Washington.
+May 25th, 1911, was the day of the Coast Championship on Lake Washington.
 Although it is reported that Stanford had earlier defeated California (2), California made the trip north, along with their freshmen.
 The day was nice, with what is indicated as a tailwind blowing up the Leschi to Madison Park course (the race started at the "sawmill south of Leschi Park" (3)).

 The freshmen race was not close, Washington leading by four lengths at the mile, when an oarlock on the California boat broke, ending what little suspense that was left.
 The Varsity race, however, was a toss-up, with the untested Varsity only five pounds per man heavier than their southern rivals.

 The Varsity race started fairly, with the boats even.
 The Seattle P-I described the early part of the race, with Washington rowing "a long, even stroke; the visitors used a shorter and quicker stroke.
 The machine-like Washington crew, pulling easily and with apparently no unusual exertion, gradually drew away..."
 (4).
 Understroking their opponent, Washington led after the first mile, and won easily by seven lengths in a time of 15:22, the fastest time yet recorded on the coast.
-A rebuilding year had produced one of the finest crews yet.
+Conibear's rebuilding year had produced one of his finest crews yet.

-As pleased as he must have been over that achievement, Conibear was nevertheless uneasy about his future.
+As pleased as he must have been over that achievement, the coach was nevertheless uneasy about his future.
 Only a week before, talks had broken down on a new contract.
 In a Seattle P-I article entitled "Conibear may leave U. of W." Conibear said "... the action of the (student) board in continuing to lay my application on the table at their meetings is placing me in a bad position."
 He continued: "Not one member of the board of control was present when the Seattle-made varsity shell was launched Wednesday afternoon".
 (5)

-Later that summer, the board and Conibear would reach agreement on a contract.
+Later that summer, the board and Conibear would reach an agreement on a contract.
 But the dispute revealed the simmering relationship the coach had with the University, one that would boil over in only a few short years.